U.S. funds downbeat on AT&T even before Time Warner deal

-BOSTON Many actively managed U.S. mutual funds were cool toward AT&T Inc even before the telecom giant's planned $85.4 billion acquisition of Time Warner Inc.
+BOSTON (Reuters) - Many actively managed U.S. mutual funds were cool toward AT&T Inc even before the telecom giant's planned $85.4 billion acquisition of Time Warner Inc.

 The chilly attitude from professional stock pickers partly explains the lackluster reception for AT&T's planned takeover of Time Warner.